 Kavos Travel Guide

 Shopping Shopping in Kavos is mostly limited to souvenirs.
-For more choice, there are regular buses to Corfu Town, which has an excellent range of items on offer.
-Good buys include gold, leather, lace, ceramics and silver.
-Self-caterers will find mini-markets that supply the essentials.
+Visitors who want more to choose from can catch regular buses to Corfu Town, which has excellent gold, lace, leather, silver and ceramic items.
+Self-caterers will find essentials at mini-markets.

-Activities The sea around Kavos is warm and shallow, which is ideal for swimming and watersports, which include waterskiing, donut rides, and parasailing.
-Popular excursions include a visit to the nearby aqua park, and boat trips around the scenic coast.
+Activities The warm and shallow sea around Kavos is ideal for swimming and watersports such as waterskiing, donut rides and parasailing.
+Popular excursions include a visit to the nearby aqua park and boat trips around the scenic coast.
 Culture lovers can venture to the island's historic capital, Corfu Town, which is packed with interesting archaeological sites.
-Corfu's interior is also worth exploring.
-Unspoilt and uncrowded during all seasons, it's the perfect place to find some tranquillity.
+Corfu's unspoilt interior is uncrowded during all seasons and is the perfect place to find some tranquillity.

-Negatives The nightlife in Kavos is famously vibrant, and the resort is probably not ideal for families or those seeking a relaxing holiday.
-Kavos attracts touts from far afield, who look to steer visitors to clubs.
-These salesmen are very pushy but can be worth chatting up, as they offer free drinks.
+Negatives The nightlife in Kavos is famously vibrant and the resort is probably not ideal for families or those seeking a relaxing holiday.
+Pushy touts come from far afield to steer travellers to clubs and can be a source of free drinks if handled well.
 Visitors should watch out for pick pockets.